freakout42/formax/README.md

 Navigation
 ----------

 Navigation is an internal function that is invoked by specific events. **formax** perfoms navigation primarily to move the cursor from one location to another.
 The main concepts of navigation are the navigation unit and the cursor.
-The navigation unit is always defined as a specific form, block, record or field in the form, or as outside the form.
+The navigation unit is always the field.

 Validation
 ----------